 E. Any party aggrieved by a decision of the division superintendent may appeal his decision within 30 days to an independent hearing officer.
 The independent hearing officer shall be chosen from the list maintained by the Executive Secretary of the Supreme Court for hearing appeals of the placements of children with disabilities.
 The costs of the hearing shall be apportioned among the parties by the hearing officer in a manner consistent with his findings.

-F. School boards shall implement a plan to notify students receiving home instruction pursuant to this section and their parents of the availability of Advanced Placement (AP) and Preliminary Scholastic Aptitude Test (PSAT) examinations and the availability of financial assistance to low-income and needy students to take these examinations.
+F. School boards shall implement a plan to notify students receiving home instruction pursuant to this section and their parents of the availability of Advanced Placement (AP) and Preliminary SAT (PSAT) examinations and the availability of financial assistance to low-income and needy students to take these examinations.
 School boards shall implement a plan to make these examinations available to students receiving home instruction.